nixcom/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Get-SPHealthAnalysisRule.md

 For more information about how to use parameter sets, see [Cmdlet parameter sets](https://docs.microsoft.com/powershell/scripting/developer/cmdlet/cmdlet-parameter-sets).

 Use the Get-SPHealthAnalysisRule cmdlet to return a list of a health analyzer rules.
-To return a specify health analyzer rule, use the Identity parameter; otherwise, all health analyzer rules will be returned.
+To return a specific health analyzer rule, use the Identity parameter; otherwise, all health analyzer rules will be returned.

 The SPHealthAnalysisRule cmdlets were first introduced in the February 2011 Cumulative Update, which is available for download as follows: